Coke Oven Emissions

 How are people exposed to coke oven emissions?

 Workers at coking plants and coal-tar production plants may be exposed to coke oven emissions.
 Occupational exposures can also occur among workers in the aluminum, steel, graphite, electrical, and construction industries.
 The primary routes of potential human exposure to coke oven emissions are inhalation and absorption through the skin.

 Which cancers are associated with exposure to coke oven emissions?

-Exposure to coke oven emissions is associated with an increased risk of lung cancer.
+Exposure to coke oven emissions increases the risk of lung cancer and, possibly, kidney cancer.

 How can exposures be reduced?